technocrat/census/dixie.md

 ~~~

-As a single state, it would be the largest by far with a population nearly more than twice that of California.
+As a single state, it would be the largest by far with a population nearly a quarter more than that of California.
 Florida is already the third largest state, while Georgia and North Carolina rank seventh and eighth.

 ![New Dixie at night](/img/dixie_at_night.png)